-Your employer can only dismiss you for a serious reason, such as theft, physical assault, drug use or being absent from work for 20 nonconsecutive days in a year or 10 consecutive days and not informing your employer or not providing a valid reason.
+Your employer can only dismiss you for a serious reason, such as theft, physical assault, drug use or being absent from work for seven consecutive days without informing the employer or not providing a valid reason.
 Before your employer can dismiss you from work, he must first give you a warning letter and must conduct a domestic enquiry.

-The Saudi Labour Code does not permit workers to create unions, bargain collectively or strike.
+The UAE Labour Law does not permit workers to create unions, bargain collectively or strike.
 Anyone who tries to form a union can be dismissed, imprisoned or, in the case of migrant workers, deported.
-So abstain from participation in any such initiative (even though it goes against your rights as a worker generally; it is not your right according to Saudi law).
-However, workers are permitted to form Welfare Committees for social welfare within their workplace.
+So abstain from participation in any such initiative (even though it goes against your rights as a worker generally; it is not your right according to UAE law).

-Make sure you keep photocopies of personal documents, including passport, visa and employment contract, with you in Saudi Arabia.
-If you have a telephone that takes photos, you should take pictures of all your documents in case your paper copies are lost.
+Make sure you keep photocopies of personal documents, including passport, visa and employment contract with you in the UAE.
+If you have a mobile that takes photos, you can also take pictures of all your documents in case your hard copies are lost.